sven-hash/docs/docs/quickstart/nym-connect.md

 NymConnect is a one-button GUI application that wraps around the `nym-socks5-client` for proxying application traffic through the Mixnet.

 Install NymConnect and select an application that you want to privacy-enhance from the dropdown menu.
-For now, NymConnect can be used with Electrum Wallet, Keybase and desktop Telegram.
+For now, NymConnect can be used with Electrum Wallet, Keybase, desktop Telegram and Blockstream Green.
 Configure these to run via a SOCKS5 proxy and send their data through the Nym mixnet!

 **Please note that NymConnect is currently released in beta.
 Please report bugs via Github**.